- Visit Butler

 Admitted students will be able to view all financial aid items in our Student Financial Planning tool.

 Students can access the Student Financial Planning tool from My.Butler under Academic Tools.
 Please be sure to review all Pending items in red on the HOME page, and check out any red numbered notification badges in the navigation header.
-Check back regularly to be sure that you don’t have anything pending, and watch for your financial aid notification to be available to view sometime after February 1.
+Check back regularly to be sure that you don’t have anything pending, and watch for your financial aid notification to become available to view.

 Students can grant their parents access to Student Financial Planning, too!
 Additional instructions on how to navigate your Student Financial Planning tool or grant your parent or guardian access are available here.